 Fried Pork Intestine 炸豬大腸 (zaa zyu daai coeng)

 In this city, it is waste not, want not (when it comes to pigs) with a popular dish derived from seemingly every extremity.
 As unappealing as it may sound, jaa jyu cheung is one of the most famous street snacks in Hong Kong!
-With pig intestine that has been rolled up, deep-fried, and stuck on a stick for ease of consumption, this bacon-like treat is usually accompanied by a sauce or two of your choice for HK$12 to HK15.
+With pig intestine that has been rolled up, deep-fried, and stuck on a stick for ease of consumption, this bacon-like treat is usually accompanied by a sauce or two of your choice for HK$15 to HK$20.

 Hong Kong-Style Milk Tea 奶茶 (naai caa)

-Bending the food rules of what constitutes ‘street food’ a bit here to include another of my personal faves, HK style milk tea.
+Bending the food rules of what constitutes ‘street food’ a bit here to include another of our personal faves, HK style milk tea.
 Exactly as it sounds, this drink is a mixture of black tea with either condensed or evaporated milk, and if you like, a bit of white sugar.
 The beauty is in the simplicity.
 This drink is iconic to this city and consumed at any and all meals, but traditionally, lunch or afternoon tea.
 (Read more about popular Hong Kong drinks.)
-A cup of iced or hot milk tea can cost up to HK$12 if ordered individually or can come included with a set meal.
+A cup of iced or hot milk tea can cost up to HK$20 if ordered individually or can come included with a set meal.

 Pineapple Bun 菠蘿包 (bo lo baau)

-These golden, puffy buns are a particularly popular for breakfast but can also be grabbed from almost any local bakery or cha chaang teng for an on-the-go street snack for HK$5.
+These golden, puffy buns are a particularly popular choice for breakfast but can also be grabbed from almost any local bakery or cha chaang teng for an on-the-go street snack for HK$10.
 Once again deceptively named, these sweet buns contain no pineapple!
 Bo lo bau get their name from the crunchy, sugary cap that sits atop the bun, giving a pineapple-like look to the rotund bun and are best served with a thick slice of cold butter in the middle.

 Pork Dumpling 燒賣 (siu mai)